prof-rossetti/nyu-info-2335-201905/notes/python/packages/sendgrid.md

 Navigate to https://sendgrid.com/dynamic_templates and press the "Create Template" button on the top right.
 Give it a name like "example-receipt", and click "Save".
 At this time, you should see your template's unique identifier (e.g. "d-b902ae61c68f40dbbd1103187a9736f0").
 Copy this value and store it in an environment variable called `SENDGRID_TEMPLATE_ID`.

-Then back in the SendGrid platform, click "Add Version" to create a new version of this template and select the "Code Editor" as your desired editing mechanism.
+Back in the SendGrid platform, click "Add Version" to create a new version of this template and select the "Code Editor" as your desired editing mechanism.
 At this point you should be able to paste the following HTML into the "Code" tab, and the corresponding example data in the "Test Data" tab:

 ```html
 <img src="https://www.shareicon.net/data/128x128/2016/05/04/759867_food_512x512.png">